wp-plugins/sx-no-homepage-pagination/readme.txt

 Plugin Name:  SX No Homepage Pagination
 Version:      1.0
 Plugin URI:   http://www.seomix.fr
-Description:  Simply remove homepage pagination.
+Description:  SX No Homepage Pagination simply removes homepage pagination.
 The plugin removes properly any homepage pagination (whatever plugin or function you are using).
 This plugin works on default homepage, not on a blog page.
 Usage: No configuration necessary.
 Upload, activate and done.
 Availables languages : en_EN
 Tags: homepage, pagination